Dr. Bagmi Das

 Email: Dr. Bagmi Das

-Dr. Bagmi Das is an Assistant Professor of Counseling and Human Development at the George Washington University.
+Dr. Bagmi Das is an Associate Professor of Counseling and Human Development at the George Washington University.
 Her expertise is in the fields of trauma intervention, family therapy, and multicultural and social justice development in counselors in training (CITs).
 Some of her additional areas of interest include multicultural counseling and support seeking behavior across cultural contexts.
 Her recent research projects look closely at trauma experience in populations experiencing intersectional barriers to mental health.
 Simultaneously, she has been conducting research into creative andragogy as it related to counselor identity development in the context of social justice and multicultural issues.

 Dr. Das is licensed as a Marriage and Family Therapist in California.
 She has counseled adolescents and families in various contexts including in-home therapy, group homes/residential treatment centers, community mental health centers, high schools, career centers, and post-secondary institutions.
 Her breadth of experience within different systems and in working with diverse clients and families informs her research agenda.